mardelmariam/nvidia_cuda_tensorflow/README.md

 python [environment path]/Scripts/pywin32_postinstall.py -install
 ```

-Your environment path should be at C:/users/[windows user]/.conda/envs/tf-gpu/.
+Your environment path should be C:/users/[windows user]/.conda/envs/tf-gpu/.

 If the installation is successful, there's a message saying "The pywin32 extensions were successfully installed.".
 Close the command window.